emagiz/emdocs/mds/microlearning/intermediate-event-streaming-connectors-emagiz-as-consumer.md

 <p align="center"><img src="../../img/microlearning/intermediate-event-streaming-connectors-emagiz-as-consumer--create-phase-kafka-listener-basic-filled-in.png"></p>

-Now that we have filled in the basics for the support object we can fill in the details for our Kafka message driven channel adapter.
-In here you select the output channel and link the support object to this component.
+Now that we have filled in the basics for the support object we can fill in the details for our Kafka message-driven channel adapter.
+Here you select the output channel and link the support object to this component.
 The result should be similar to this:

 <p align="center"><img src="../../img/microlearning/intermediate-event-streaming-connectors-emagiz-as-consumer--create-phase-kafka-inbound-filled-in.png"></p>